falkr/designscience/pages/preparation.md

 "work," but of a different kind we mean here.)

 :aside: *Optinal:* Having a deep understanding of the concept of *knowledge* helps when you need to decide what you have to do to acquire it.
-[We collected a few videos](knowledge.html) that approach knowledge in different ways.
+[We collected a few videos](knowledge.html) that approach knowledge in various ways.

-What this work is really depends on the nature of your discipline and subject.
+What this work is, really depends on the nature of your discipline and subject.
 Sometimes, knowledge is produced mainly through reading and thinking.
 Sometimes, knowledge is produced by observation and experiments.
 Sometimes, knowledge is produced by creating technology